-When you take the lead in the admissions process, you’re essentially telling your child: “I don’t think you have what it takes to manage this process yourself.”
-And what you’re telling the school is: “My kid isn’t competent or ambitious enough to apply to school themselves.”
-You can help your child apply, surely, but make sure that’s what you’re doing – helping them, and not the other way around.
+Welcome the chance to review your child’s choices of college or grad programs with them, but they should be the ones actually doing the research to determine which schools are most appealing, given their career goals and aptitudes.
+They should also be the ones taking the lead in the overall admissions process.
+When you do so instead, you’re essentially telling your child, “I don’t think you have what it takes to manage this process yourself.”
+At the same time, you’re telling the school, “My kid isn’t competent, mature, or ambitious enough to apply on their own.”
+You can help your child apply, of course, but make sure that’s all you’re doing – HELPING them, and not the other way around.

 Tip #2: Your child’s voice should be the sole voice of the operation.

 Your child should be the one communicating with their target school(s) – not you.
 Likewise, your child should write their application essays in their distinct voice.
 The writing should sound like them, not you.
 And it should go without saying that this advice applies to their interactions with admissions consultants and preparation for interviews as well.
 Guide, coach, and edit, but never speak for your child.

 Tip #3: Help your child deal with disappointment.